 To raise the price-tag for corporate indifference to public health and environmental damage, public notice — and the level and accuracy of information on choices — matters enormously.
 Buying habits matter too, since that’s the language companies really understand.
 If you buy this theory of change, you can either become an activist, which is really cool, or you can become a more conscious and deliberate consumer, which is also cool.
 Even better, you can pick something you care about and do both.

 The goal of my blog is to inform, entertain and find others who share my sense of injustice.
 To showcase the choices we’ve made (or are deciding to make), and think about what goes into them: all the knowns and unknowns, and at least some of the costs.
 To ask hard questions about how.
 And to illustrate the craziness of living in a world of ample choices, but too few really great ones.

 Laura MacCleery is a non-profit lawyer, mom and squeaky wheel in search of a spoke.
-She is currently Legislative Director for National Nurses United, a national labor organization of bedside nurses.
+She is currently Chief Regulatory Affairs Attorney for Center for Science in the Public Interest, a leading health and food organization (the opinions expressed on this blog on her own).
 She was the Director of Government Relations at the Center for Reproductive Rights in its DC office from 2009 to 2012.
 Prior to that, Laura was the Deputy Director of the Democracy Program at the Brennan Center for Justice at NYU School of Law, where she oversaw its work on campaign finance reform, worked on the Citizens United litigation, and co-taught a seminar on public policy advocacy.